gohugoio/hugo/content/en/installation/linux.md

 ### Snap

 [Snap] is a free and open source package manager for Linux.
 Available for [most distributions], Snap packages are simple to install and are automatically updated.
-This will install the extended flavor of Hugo:
+This will install the extended edition of Hugo:

 ```sh
 sudo snap install hugo